AbdurRazzakRana/ParallelProgramming/EvaluatePlatforms/README.md

 3. Preparing MPI with 4 nodes connected in the host file.

 # Running the codes:
-Please find the 5 parallel codes inside the Codes directory and execute the following instructions to execute the codes.
-Assuming each executible will run 16 threads and 10,000 of array size.
+Please find the 5 parallel codes inside the Codes directory and follow the instructions to execute the codes.
+Assuming each executable will run 16 threads and 10,000 of array size.

 C++:<br>
 g++ ep_c_threads.cpp -o thread<br>